Skip to main content

 Real-World Examples

-A car engine at 6,000 RPM (redline) equals 0.0000001 GHz (100 nano-Hz).
-An engineer designing engine timing systems must bridge 10-billion-fold frequency scales between mechanical crank rotation and microprocessor controls.
+A car engine at 6,000 RPM (100 Hz) equals 0.0000001 GHz.
+An engineer timing fuel injection must bridge 10 billion-fold frequency scales between mechanical rotation and microprocessor control.

 6000 rpm = 1e-7 GHz

-A 7,200 RPM hard drive reads/writes data at 120 Hz mechanical rotation, or 0.00000012 GHz.
-The drive's data rate (measured in GHz) far exceeds the platter rotation frequency because electronics sample data much faster.
+A 7,200 RPM hard drive rotates at 120 Hz (0.00000012 GHz).
+The drive's data rate — measured in GHz of read/write channel bandwidth — far exceeds the platter rotation frequency.

 7200 rpm = 1.2e-7 GHz